hoangsonww/SymptomSync-Health-App/README.md

 8. Toggle between light and dark mode for better accessibility.
 9. View and manage your **profile**.
 You can also vies other users' profiles.
 10. Visit the **Medication Schedules** page to view/edit a complete list of your medications and their schedules.

 ---

-## Roadmap

-If we had more time, we would have added:

-- 🔄 Two‑way Calendar Sync (Google, Outlook)
-- 🔔 Push notifications via Web Push / FCM
-- 🔍 Advanced search & filter on health logs
-- 🤖 AI‑powered health insights & suggestions based on
-  user data and uploaded documents
-- 📊 Advanced analytics & reporting on health trends
-- And more!

----